johnnysan922/amazon-clone/README.md

 - How to implement user login/authorization using Firebase
 - How to hide private/secret api keys using `git ignore`
 - How to deploy my project to Firebase for others to interact with it!
+- How to emulate a build
+- How to set up an API and utilize it to send data

 # Getting Started with Create React App